davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] Base frequency

 ## Network
+- A linux visualization instance in the public subnet with Security List 0.0.0.0 for TCP port 22 What other rule do you absolutely need to be able to connect remotely.
+    - [ ] No other additional rules are needed.
 - Which three are available on Oracle Cloud Infrastructure (OCI) as load balancing policies?
     - [x] Least Connections
     - [x] Round Robin